 - Remember to bring layers, the difference between being in the hot sun and between the cool walls of the medina can feel like a 15 degree temperature shift

 While these are guidelines versus laws, I would highly recommend following them to show respect for the country’s culture and avoid unwanted attention.
 The only place throughout the country where I saw tourists ignoring these norms was in Marrakech.
-I was pretty surprised to see quite a number of short-shorts, tank tops, cropped shirts, and short, tight skirts, even on people walking around the souk.
+I was pretty surprised to see quite a number of short-shorts, tank tops, cropped shirts, and short, tight skirts, on tourists walking around the souk.

 As a Muslim country, local women typically will have their hair covered and wear loose tunics or longer robes and dresses.
 You will see an occasional burqa, but it is not the norm.